playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 None of this provides any assurance that:
 - Each entity in `Snake.segments` has a `SnakeSegment` component
 - Any entity with `SnakeSegment` is referenced by one and only one `Snake`
+- The entities referenced in `Snake.segments` actually exist

 However, a single `query.get(id)` is still a big runtime improvement compared to looping through a broad query to find the one entity you need.

 # Conclusion

+- not a perfect solution!
+- particularly well-suited for game development